Fleckism/SecurityPlus/SecurityPlus/5D Other Cryptographic Technologies.md

 ---
-tags: [A_D, Implementation,section]
+tags: [section]
 ---
 # EXAM OBJECTIVES COVERED
-2.8 Summarize the basics of cryptographic concepts
+2.8 Summarize the basics of cryptographic #concepts

 # QUANTUM AND POST-QUANTUM